dsebastien/angularConnect2016London/00-keynote.md

 Benchpress:
 * tool to measure the performances (gc pressure, execution time, render time, update speed, ...)

-Mobile cannot be ignored, it is pervasive.
+Mobile cannot be ignored, it is pervasive: 70 of Web traffic is mobile
 * Angular 2 supports mobile scenarios
 * Angular 2 can be combined with NativeScript to create native experiences on multiple mobile platforms (Android, iOS, ...) with much less effort

 Desktop is still there
 * Angular 2 can be combined with Electron to provide a good desktop experience: chrome, file system access, native notifications, etc

+Server scenarios are also considered:
+* server-side rendering for first rendering experience and better SEO support

+---

+Apollo and GraphQL

+GraphQL:
+* adapted for component-driven development

+Apollo: to check